-How a 47-year-old burger became a fixture in the Alberta legislature
+How a decades-old burger became a fixture in the Alberta legislature

 A rather limp looking 47-year-old burger sits in a case in the Alberta Legislature Library.